Case studies in the charities sector has been saved

 Deloitte scoped out an eight week project plan to look at the as-is status of the organisation and build a to–be model by taking the client through the first seven stages of Deloitte’s Organisation Design methodology.
 To start, Deloitte used the client’s strategy to develop a set of design principles against which the newly designed organisation could be tested.
 Following this, a capability model was developed, which outlined all the capabilities that would be required in the new organisation.
 These were then grouped to create roles and departments.

 Deloitte delivered a to-be organisational structure along with an implementation plan, comprehensive communications and training plans, to support an effective and sustainable change to the gallery’s structure.
-The communication plan included proposed communication messages and methods for 2010 and Deloitte committed to providing monthly two hour training sessions to the senior management team on core project and management principles.
+The communication plan included proposed communication messages and methods for the upcoming year, and Deloitte committed to providing monthly two hour training sessions to the senior management team on core project and management principles.

 UK arm of international charity aiming to impact poverty and its causes